Getting Started

 Create Your First RFC

-govctl new rfc "Feature Title"
+govctl rfc new "Feature Title"

 This creates gov/rfc/RFC-0000/rfc.json with the RFC metadata.